mcdaniel/json_c_tutorial/README.md

 ## Basic concepts

 The central data structure/object around which JSON is programmed is the json_object.
-Most of the time you have a root object from which all of the child objects are referenced, added to, etc.  The life-cycle of the process is that you (a) either create the objects by parsing a string/file containing JSON or you construct one by adding elements to it, (b) walk the elements and add/edit/extract data from the JSON tree, (c) serialize (or re-serialize) the JSON object, then free the objects (which can be done recursively).
+Most of the time you have a root object from which all of the child objects are referenced, added to, etc.  Those of you who are familiar with other general-purpose data formats like XML will recognize this as the _root_ element.
+The life-cycle of the process is that you (a) either create the objects by parsing a string/file containing JSON or you construct one by adding basic data typ0e elements to it, (b) walk the elements and add/edit/extract data from the JSON tree, (c) serialize (or re-serialize) the JSON object, then free the objects (which can be done recursively).

 One of the cool things about JSON-C is how it handles memory management.
 The idea is that you can parse/allocate a huge tree ending up with a bunch of parent/child relationships.
 However, when you free the tree it frees all of the child nodes automatically.
 This avoids a lot of complexity in freeing code and can prevent memory leaks.
 Of course, if you don't want it to delete a particular child node, you can prevent it from doing so (see [refcount](#reference-counting-and-memory-management) discussion below).